-More and more, privately-funded trainings are becoming just as common as State of Wisconsin-funded Certified Peer Specialist and Certified Parent Peer Specialist training opportunities.
+Privately-funded trainings are becoming more common than State of Wisconsin-funded Certified Peer Specialist and Certified Parent Peer Specialist training opportunities.
 Are you looking to purchase and host a CPS or CPPS training for your community or organization?
 We’ve designed this page to answer some common questions!
 Also, we have resumed scheduling privately-funded trainings and we are booking into 2023.
 Make your requests soon, we are filling our calendar rather quickly.

 Individual counties, tribes, standalone organizations and employers, technical colleges, Comprehensive Community Services (CCS) consortiums, and other entities can use their funding to purchase a training.
 Some examples of entities that have funded CPS/CPPS trainings, include: